-Even today, in 2020, many of the most influential jazz saxophone players are the legends who pioneered the development of the style.
+Whilst there are a whole host of modern saxophone players tearing up the scene in 2022, many of the most well-known players are still the jazz legends who pioneered the development of the style.

 But if you go to a jam session in any major city with young, conservatory-educated saxophonists in attendance, there’s a good chance that you’ll notice the influence of Mark Turner, Joshua Redman or Chris Potter almost as often as you’ll hear echoes of John Coltrane, Charlie Parker or Wayne Shorter.